sense360store/WebFlash/README.md

 - **Guided deployment checklist** – add a collapsible sidebar or modal that walks through prerequisites (USB cable, browser support, power).
 Each item could animate to a “checked” state as the user completes it.
 - **Contextual highlight cues** – when the page prompts the user to click a button (e.g., *Connect* or *Install*), briefly pulse or glow the button so it stands out on the screen.
 - **Progress timeline** – replace the plain text status messages with a horizontal timeline that fills step by step (detect device → erase → flash → verify → finish).
 Pair it with iconography to make successes/failures obvious.
-- **Firmware cards with quick info** – show each firmware entry as a card with color-coded channel tags (stable = green, beta = amber) and hover animations that reveal checksum, release date, or changelog link.
+- **Firmware cards with quick info** – show each firmware entry as a card with color-coded channel tags (general = green, preview = amber) and hover animations that reveal checksum, release date, or changelog link.
 - **Success animation & next steps** – celebrate a successful flash with a short checkmark animation and a clearly highlighted box that lists the next actions (e.g., “Press reset,” “Open provisioning app”).
 - **Inline troubleshooting callouts** – surface the most common issues right beneath the flashing controls using accordion callouts so help is one click away.
 - **Theming for dark/light modes** – allow the user to toggle between themes so the long flashing sessions are easier on the eyes.